ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 1. **Error handling**: If token retrieval fails, the error is traced and a 500 response is returned (this explicit error tracing doesn't happen by default)
 1. **Caching**: Successful tokens are cached for 90% of their lifetime to prevent expiration issues
 1. **Authorization header**: The token is added to the Authorization header before calling the protected backend
+1. **Cache invalidation**: If a 401 Unauthorized or 403 Forbidden response is returned, the access token is removed from the cache to force re-acquisition on the next request

 The client secret is retrieved from Azure Key Vault using API Management's named values feature.